 Mid-Valley CourtCare provides free, high quality care from trained early childhood staff in a licensed child care setting.
 Children must be at least six weeks of age and not older than 12 years.
 CourtCare hours of operation listed here are beginning September 5, 2017.
 Space is limited and available on a first-come, first-serve basis.
 Register online now to reserve your spot!

 In Marion County, CourtCare is operated by the Salem Family YMCA, located across from the Marion County Courthouse in downtown Salem.
 Please use the child care entrance off of Cottage Street.
 Marion County CourtCare is available to anyone with court-related business or a court-related appointment.
-Marion County CourtCare will operate Monday through Thursday from 8:00 a.m. to 5:15 p.m.
+Marion County CourtCare is open Monday through Thursday from 8:00 a.m. to 5:15 p.m.

 In Polk County, CourtCare is operated by Family Building Blocks at the Academy Building near the Polk County Courthouse in Dallas.
 Polk County CourtCare is available to anyone who needs to conduct business with the court system or local social service agencies including, but not limited to: Polk County Behavioral Health, Public Health, DHS, or Housing.
-Polk County CourtCare will operate Tuesday and Thursday from 1:00 to 5:30 p.m., and Wednesday from 7:30 a.m. to 5:30 p.m.
+Polk County CourtCare is open Tuesday, Wednesday, Thursday from 1:00 to 5:00 p.m., and Friday from 7:30 a.m. to 5:00 p.m.

 Before the concept of CourtCare was formed, hundreds of children each year were brought into courtrooms and witnessed any number of sensitive or graphic proceedings.
 In this environment, they witness life’s harshest realities, sense the stress and fear around them, and often, understandably, pull parental and judicial attention away from the proceedings by causing disruptions to the overflowing system dockets.